rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 4.213.96 Distributor names transcribed as part of another element

-<a name="4.213.96.1">4.213.96.1</a> If the name of the distributor does not appear in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/), but has already been transcribed as part of another element, supply it in a short identifiable form within square brackets.
+<a name="4.213.96.1">4.213.96.1</a> If the name of the distributor does not appear in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/), but has already been transcribed as part of another element, supply it within square brackets.

-If transcribing a distributor name as part of another element, do not abridge or expand the Name of distributor simply because it repeats or omits information given elsewhere in the description.
+If transcribing a distributor name as part of another element, do not abridge or expand the name of distributor simply because it repeats or omits information given elsewhere in the description.

 ## 4.213.97 Distributor names in more than one language or script